robinmamie/intro_computer_graphics/project/description/proposal.md

 <p align="center"> ![Example of additional lights (the lamps)](images/light.jpg){width="300px"} </p>

+- Exploit the GPU to render the scene, not only the CPU, for better performances

 ## Expected results

 We want to be able to freely move the camera around the world in order to explore it.
 We should be able to see the different biomes of the mountains and the different lighting effects (reflection, refraction, clouds, shadows, specular, etc) depending on which optional extensions we will be required to implement.